cppservergit/cppserver-docs/tech-overview.md

 ![main-call-graph](https://github.com/cppservergit/cppserver-docs/assets/126841556/7d0668c8-81a1-4407-a2cf-35af5216cae7)

 ## Signal handling

-A program that is going to run as a container or service must respond to STOP/KILL signals in order to terminate gracefully, freeing all resources, in the case of CPPServer, following C++ [RAII](https://en.cppreference.com/w/cpp/language/raii) guidelines, CPPServer guarantees that all resources are released, threads stopped, database connections closed, etc.
+A program that is going to run as a container or service must respond to STOP signals in order to terminate gracefully, freeing all resources, in the case of CPPServer, following C++ [RAII](https://en.cppreference.com/w/cpp/language/raii) guidelines, CPPServer guarantees that all resources are released, threads stopped, database connections closed, etc.

 ```
 inline int get_signalfd() noexcept